clownix/cloonix/xdoc/doc/building.rst

     ./build_tools/cloonix-bundle-__LAST__-amd64

-For the i386, the same applies adding i386 at the end of commands.
+For the i386, it is not availlable now.